alesya-h/linux_detect_tablet_mode/old/README.md

 Supposedly any 2-in-1s that have 2 accelerometers.
 Tested devices:

-- ThinkPad X1 Yoga Gen2 (it was developed for it)
+- ThinkPad X1 Yoga Gen2 (it was developed for it, but it doesn't work anymore, because its accelerometers aren't exposed anymore)

 If it works on your device, please tell me and I'll add it to the list (or just submit a pull request yourself).